mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

         },
       });
     }
-    const instructions = 'Please speak cheerfully and energetically.
-Act like a close friend and do not use honorifics.
-Output should be in Japanese.';
+    const instructions = 'Speak cheerfully and energetically.
+Act like a close friend, and do not use honorifics.
+Please output in Japanese.';

     connections[peer.id].on('open', () => {
       // Realtime API session settings